private-octopus/picoquic/doc/howto_use_external_event_manager.md

 ## 4. Producing Packets for Transmission

 Whenever the UDP socket becomes writable (or immediately after processing inbound packets), call `picoquic_prepare_next_packet_ex`.
 The function returns either a stateless packet (retry/close) or the next connection’s datagram (`picoquic/sender.c:4227`).
 You pass in buffers and Picoquic fills in the destination address and interface index.
+In some case, the function will return nothing (send_length == 0) -- the application just needs to update its timers, as explained in the "scheduling timers" section.

 ```c
 static void quic_schedule_send(struct quic_loop_ctx *ctx) {